ontenkutsenko/RL_Autonomous_Driving/README.md

 ______________
 ## Ideas
 ### Kinematics:
-- State space in this maner: (danger ahead, danger left, danger right, danger behind, lane position, (maybe) speed)
+- State space in this maner: (danger ahead, danger left, danger right, danger behind, lane position, (maybe) speed) [done]

-- Lane position can be 0 if in the middle, 1 if in the right, -1 if in the left
+- Lane position can be 0 if in the middle, 1 if in the right, -1 if in the left [done]

 - Do we need speed? because if the speed is too fast, it might not be able to turn in time or we could just increase the safety distance, and then we wouldn't need speed